Germany–United States relations: Perceptions and values in the two countries

 The exploits of gunslingers on the American frontier played a major role in American folklore, fiction and film.
 The same stories became immensely popular in Germany, which produced its own novels and films about the American frontier.
 Karl May (1842–1912) was a German writer best known for his adventure novels set in the American Old West.
 His main protagonists are Winnetou and Old Shatterhand.
 The German fascination with Amerindians dates to the early 19th century, with a volumous literature.
 Typical writings focus on "Indianness" and authenticity.

 Germany and the US are civil societies.
 Germany's philosophical heritage and American spirit for "freedom" interlock to a central aspect of Western culture and Western civilization.
 Even though developed under different geographical settings, the Age of Enlightenment is fundamental to the self-esteem and understanding of both nations.

 The American-led invasion of Iraq changed the perception of the US in Germany significantly.
 A 2013 BBC World Service poll shows found that 35% find American influence to be positive while 39% view it to be negative.
 Both countries differ in many key areas, such as energy and military intervention.

 A survey conducted on behalf of the German embassy in 2007 showed that Americans continued to regard Germany's failure to support the war in Iraq as the main irritant in relations between the two nations.
 The issue was of declining importance, however, and Americans still considered Germany to be their fourth most important international partner behind the United Kingdom, Canada and Japan.
 Americans considered economic cooperation to be the most positive aspect of US-German relations with a much smaller role played by Germany in U.S. politics.

 Among the nations of Western Europe, German public perception of the US is unusual in that it has continually fluctuated back and forth from fairly positive in 2002 (60%), to considerably negative in 2007 (30%), back to mildly positive in 2012 (52%), and back to considerably negative in 2017 (35%) reflecting the sharply polarized and mixed feelings of the German people for the United States.
 According to a 2025 YouGov poll, 55% of Germans predicts tensions with the United States as a major or moderate threat to continental peace.

 According to findings from the Pew Research Center and Körber-Stiftung in 2021 Americans considered Germany to be their fifth most important foreign policy partner, while Germans in turn regarded the US as their most important partner.
-According to a 2025 Pew survey, 33% of Germans had a favorable view of the United States, while 66% had a negative view.
+According to a 2026 Gallup poll, 75% of Americans have favorable opinions of Germany, while 19% have an unfavorable opinion.
+According to a 2026 Pew Research Center survey, 27% of Germans had a favorable view of the United States, while 71% had a negative view.